Mastering the ‘chmod’ Command in Linux: Permissions Explained

 One of the most intuitive methods to change permissions is the symbolic method.
 It uses symbols to add, remove, or change permissions.
 The symbols include:

-• + to add a permission
+• + to add permission

 • to remove a permission